olibatstone/11ty-portfolio/src/selected-work/cutting-wasted-kits.md

 {% render "partials/figure.html",
   src: "/images/cutting-sample-failures/first-printed-design-1",
   alt: "First printed kit design with QR code",
-  caption: "The front of an early print test to validate QR scan distance and matte finish readability."
+  caption: "Design exploration for the front of the kit printed to test QR and see the print finish quality."
 %}

 {% render "partials/figure.html",
   src: "/images/cutting-sample-failures/first-printed-design-2",
   alt: "First printed kit design with QR code",
-  caption: "The inside of an early print test to validate QR scan distance and matte finish readability."
+  caption: "The inside of the kit featuring the QR and online directive."
 %}

 ### Built step-by-step instructions to lower collection errors